intellerce/controlanimate/README.md

 ## Known Issues
 This is an initial release so please expect some potential bugs and issues.
-Currently, memory optimizations using xformers does not work properly and leads to some unclear errors.
+Currently, memory optimizations using xformers does not work properly (for the Motion Module only) and leads to some unclear errors.
 So it has been partially disabled in this release (for the Motion Modules).
 The code was tested on Linux and will not work on Windows currently (at least the FFMPEGProcessor needs to be modified).

 ## Todo